 Mark 2.13-17: Jesus calls and shares a meal with Levi, a tax collector and many other "tax collectors and sinners".
-This scandalised his hearers: tax collectors were

-Jewish sell-outs who made a living collecting Roman taxes from their fellow Jews in order to fund the military occupation.
+This scandalised his hearers: tax collectors were Jewish sell-outs who made a living collecting Roman taxes from their fellow Jews in order to fund the military occupation.

 On this road trip, Jesus teaches us generosity, compassion and care as new norms for living.

 Engaging with others transforms us, as well as the lives of the people we encounter on the road.
 That is seen most clearly when he is at the meal table.

 A shared journey and shared meals: we are "companions on the road".
 "Companion" literally means, "bread-sharer".
 The sharing of food is a constant reminder to us of Jesus sharing the bread and wine during the Last Supper.
 It nourishes us as we travelling alongside him from the upper room to the great feasts in God's New World; from the horror and despair of Calvary to the resurrection triumph of Easter day; and on to the final victory over death itself.
 At every celebration of the Jesus-meal, God's past saving actions in Jesus become present realities again, and God's future for creation in Jesus summons us to fresh following.
-This is how Communion nourishes us: it gives us strength to go on every week; to pray; to live differently; to discover this God in every surprising and shocking place and person; to rejuvenate us; to empower us to live and work to God's praise and glory.
+This is how Communion nourishes us: it gives us strength to go on every week; to pray; to live differently; to discover God in every surprising and shocking place and person; to rejuvenate us and empower our life and work.
 The church's mission is an essential part of the context and drama of the Jesus-meal.
 Communion reminds us that the Last Word belongs to God and is a word of Resurrection and Life.

 At the same time, it challenges us.
-The Easter Jesus reminds us that proclaiming and living by the standards of the Kingdom means that the Roman authorities killed him.
-It is a reminder of the cost of discipleship: the journey of Walking the Way of the Cross may well lead to suffering and death.
+Proclaiming and living by the standards of the Kingdom means that the Roman authorities killed him.
+It is a reminder of the cost of discipleship: Walking the Way of the Cross may well lead to suffering and death.
 Communion is our own Caesarea Philippi, where we hear Jesus' stark reminder: "If anyone wants to be my disciple, they have to deny themselves, take up their cross, and follow me.
 For whoever wants to save their life will lose it, and whoever loses their life for my sake, and for the sake of the gospel, will save it!"
-(Mark 8: 34-5)
+(Mark 8: 34-5).